 Vattenfall is seeking permission for cables and associated relay stations for two related but separate wind farm projects (Norfolk Vanguard and Norfolk Boreas), which are planned to come ashore at Happisburgh and run to a substation close to Necton.
-We are pleased to see that the offshore cables will now avoid the southern end of the Cromer Shoal MCZ.
+We are pleased to see that the offshore cables will avoid the southern end of the Cromer Shoal MCZ.
 However, we will continue to engage regarding impacts of onshore cables and relay stations.
 As with Hornsea 3, NWT is a member of an Onshore Ecological Working Group.
-The PEIR for Norfolk Vanguard is expected in the autumn and NWT will make an official response at that time.
+The submission to PINS is expected in summer 2018.